BraydenG623/BraydenG623/README.md

 - 👋 Hi, Brayden Gardner
 - 👀 I’m interested in Working out, Coding, and Learning
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++, HTML, C, Pyhto
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on creating IOS and Andriod apps
 - 📫 How to reach me: Find me on LinkedIn at BraydenGardner

 <!---